- Things to Consider Before Buying an RC Car

 Welcome, the Traxxas X-Maxx.

-The Traxxas X-Maxx is a four wheel drive, brushless, electric, ready to run RC truck.
+The Traxxas X-Maxx is a four wheel drive, brushless, electric, ready to run remote control truck.

 With its 8-inch tires, 4-inch clearance, 19-pound weight, and 29-inch length, this thing is the definition of a behemoth.

-This truck takes RC to a whole new level.
+This truck takes remote control trucks to a whole new level.

 It’s loaded with Traxxas-exclusive innovations.
 These innovations include things like stability management, a self-righting feature, clipless body mounting, and more.